artwork © Dyana Wells 2020

 Click any button below for details.

-The retreat will introduce Five Element Qigong alongside the other movement and meditation practices.
+The retreat introduced Five Element Qigong alongside the other movement and meditation practices.

 Qigong Tsa Lung Kum Nye Meditation Art Play